ParsaYadollahi/COMP-250/README.md

 # COMP-250
-Intro to Computer Science (Winter 2019)
+My work for Intro to Computer Science course (Winter 2019)